Welcome to the Rausser College of Natural Resources!

 Like all the colleges and schools at UC Berkeley, Rausser College has specific requirements for our students.
 You must satisfy College requirements in addition to your major requirements.
 To graduate, you must also satisfy university requirements.
 These are set by the University of California and cannot be changed by Rausser College.

 Undergraduate Advising and Support

 In addition to advising, Rausser College offers numerous personalized Student Services programs specifically for our students.
-Learn about career panels, academic support, and undergraduate research opportunities at Student Services.
+Learn about career panels, academic support, and undergraduate research opportunities.

 Asma Mohammadi '12, was a Physiology and Metabolism major in the Department of Nutritional Sciences and Toxicology.
 Photo: Jim Block

-As your small-college home at the big university, the Rausser College of Natural Resources is here to help you navigate your undergraduate experience.
+As your small-college home at the big university, the Rausser College Office of Instruction & Student Affairs is here to help you navigate your undergraduate experience.
 We suggest you first review the Frequently Asked Questions section.
-For more detailed information, contact us by calling an advisor in a major you’re interested in, or just calling, emailing, or visiting the main Office of Instruction and Student Affairs.
+For more detailed information, contact us by emailing your advisor or the Office of Instruction & Student Affairs at firstname.lastname@example.org.